Decentralised-Monsters/demons-scilla/auction/README.md

  * **UpdateMinIncrement** - A owner transition to update the minimum increment rate required when users create an auction.
  * - new_min_increment (Uint128) - The new minimum increment rate in percentage.
  * **UpdatePause** - A owner transition to pause / unpause the contract.
+ * **UnlockDMZ** - A owner transition to transfer locked DMZ from auction contract to a target address
+ * - recipient (ByStr20) - target address receiving the DMZ
+ * - amount (Uint128) - DMZ amount
  * **RequestOwnershipTransfer** - Owner only transition to change owner.
 Current owner can abort process by call the transition with their own address.
  * - new_owner (ByStr20) - new owner address
  * **ConfirmOwnershipTransfer** - New contract owner can accept the ownership transfer request.